-Where an auditor is not satisfied that the above requirements have been met, the auditor must note this in the site audit report and notify the EPA in accordance with the EPA's notification policy for waste, below.
+Where an auditor is not satisfied the waste has met the definition of VENM, and the waste has been applied to land on the audit site, the auditor must note this in the site audit report and notify the EPA in accordance with the EPA notification policy for waste, outlined below.

-Exporting VENM, ENM and exempt waste from the audit site
+Exporting ENM and exempt waste from the audit site

-Where a material from the audit site is proposed to be transported off the audit site to another site for re-use, auditors must check and review:
+Where a material from the audit site is proposed to be transported off the audit site to another site for land application, auditors must check:

-- i) the material meets the definition for that waste in the Order and Exemption - ii) the generator of that waste (or its representative) has complied with all of the conditions of the Order, including sampling, chemical and material property requirements, and the supply of a statement of compliance (where relevant).
+- the material meets the definition for that waste in the order and exemption - the consultant or waste generator (or its representative) has complied with all conditions of the order, including sampling, chemical and other attribute requirements, and the supply of a statement of compliance (where relevant).